AndrewChenUoA/SuperBE/README.md

 Example: ./superbe ../dataset2014/dataset/ 20 60 18.0 4 8 1 test_ID

 CSV result files for each test are stored in /cdwresults.
 By default, the storage of the output masks is commented out.

+superbe_webcam allows you to build a working demonstration that uses your computer's camera.
+Modify CMakeLists.txt to compile superbe_webcam instead, and call (example parameter settings may need to be modified):

+./superbe_webcam 20 20 8.0 2 16 1